-This is one of Duncan Sheik's first major interviews, and one of the first to
+This is one of Duncan Sheik's first major interviews, and one of the

-be published o nthe Internet, very shortly afte the initial brahouha of
+be published o nthe Internet, very shortly afte the initial brahouha

 Barely Breathing- a charming and enjoyable cenversational-style piece.
-At

-this stage an exhausted Duncan- who had already spent years touring to attain
+this stage an exhausted Duncan- who had already spent years touring

 success and now faced yet another year of it- was still shy and

 introspective, as opposed to media-savvy and articulate.
-Kudos to Stu, for
+Kudos to Stu,

-drawing some interestin answers out of a very complez young man, who was
+drawing some interestin answers out of a very complez young man, who

 still finding his feet with 'overnight' fame.
-These days of course, nearly
+These days of course,

 four years later, it's a very different story...